CloudBindle/youxia/README.md

     java -jar youxia-reaper/target/youxia-reaper-1.1.0-alpha.0-jar-with-dependencies.jar --list

+Note, if you want to run both the Reaper and the Generator, you will probably want to put them sequentially in a script run from your crontab so that the Deployer completes execution before the Reaper runs.
+It is actually possible for the Reaper to reap an instance that the Deployer is still deploying.

 ##### Generator

 Fourth, you will probably want to setup the Generator component.
 The Generator component talks to AWS, OpenStack, and potentially a manually created JSON listing and merges them to produce a listing of valid VMs to schedule with.